Kimmi Ascanio

-Kimmi Ascanio (born January 21, 2008) is an American professional soccer player who plays as a midfielder for San Diego Wave FC of the National Women's Soccer League (NWSL).
-She was signed by the Wave at the age of 16 in 2024.
+Kimmi Ascanio (born January 21, 2008) is an American professional soccer player who plays as a midfielder or forward for San Diego Wave FC of the National Women's Soccer League (NWSL).
+She signed with the Wave at age 16 in 2024.
 She won bronze with the United States at the 2024 FIFA U-17 Women's World Cup.

 Early life

 Ascanio was born in Orlando and raised in Doral, Florida.
 Her parents were born and raised in Venezuela, her father in Caracas and her mother in Valencia.
-She played youth soccer for Florida United Soccer Club of the United Premier Soccer League (UPSL), with which she won two state titles.
+She played UPSL club soccer for Florida United SC, winning two state titles.
+Her idol growing up was Tobin Heath; she later drew comparisons to the player.

 Club career

-The San Diego Wave signed Ascanio to a three-year contract on March 22, 2024, through the league's Under-18 Entry Mechanism.
-She made her professional debut as a second-half substitute against Racing Louisville on April 13.
-She made her first start and recorded her first assist in a 2–1 win against Bay FC on April 27, making her the third-youngest goal contributor in NWSL history.
+San Diego Wave FC announced on March 22, 2024, that the club had signed Ascanio to her first professional contract on a three-year deal through the NWSL's Under-18 Entry Mechanism.
+She made her professional debut on April 13, coming on as a second-half substitute in a 0–0 draw with Racing Louisville.
+Two weeks later, she made her first start and recorded her first assist in a 2–1 win over Bay FC, becoming the third-youngest goal contributor in NWSL history.
+She finished her rookie season with 9 appearances in all competitions.